 motor skills and increase their self-confidence.
 Above all, our

 programs enhance the lives of our members, giving them

 something to look forward to and feel good about themselves.

 Where friends are connected in Long Island, NEW YORK

 Meetings & Trips

-professionals, the participants decide what the focus of each
+from our professional staff, the participants decide what the

-meeting will be.
-Activities which have been very popular are movie
+focus of each meeting will be.
+Activities which have been very

-and pizza night, board games, Super Bowl party, gym night, arts
+popular are movie and pizza night, board games, gym night, arts

 and crafts, and international food night.